AsleyR/asley-personal-website/README.md

 <div align="center">
     <h1>Asley Robleto</h1>
     <p>Hi!
-As you may already know I'm Asley.
+As you may already know, I'm Asley.
 I'm a python and full stack developer based in Nicaragua.</p>
 </div>

 <hr>